 One school assembly + 3 classroom visits + Book signing (Package B)

 Choice of one hour presentation in your school library or public library

 Not every school can bring an author in to present in person.
-Skype Visits provide a fun meeting place.
+Virtual Visits online provide a fun, cost effective meeting place.
 Enjoy book discussions.
-Peek into the writing process.
-If students buy books beforehand, Janet can send autographed transparent bookplates to your school.
+Peek into the writing process and glean writing tips.
+Student involvement.
+Q&A. If students buy books beforehand, Janet can send autographed transparent bookplates to your school.
 Janet looks forward to meeting you and your students on her next virtual visit, and answering all their interesting questions.